-Polishchuk became a dissident in 1973 and spent several weeks in prison, where he staged a hunger strike as part of his own four-year campaign in support of Jewish and Christian emigration.
+Polishchuk became a dissident in 1973 and spent several weeks in prison as part of a four-year campaign in support of Jewish and Christian emigration.
 When the Christian Emigration Movement was born after the Helsinki Accords in 1975, Polishchuk concentrated his human rights efforts on helping persecuted Christians – which included the dangerous smuggling of witness testimonies out of the USSR.
 After successfully petitioning for the right to emigrate he spent several years in Europe before arriving in the United States, where for two years he was the managing editor and spokesman for Door of Hope International, an Evangelical human rights organization focusing on religious persecution.
 He holds an advanced degree in Philosophy from Moscow University.
 Some of his experiences as a dissident in Moscow were covered internationally, for example, in this article by The New York Times from October 20, 1976.